kars0nn/Spotigram/README.md

 3.)
 The app is more efficient and user-friendly (hopefully)

 4.)
 Complete rewrite of v1, v1 is now private and cannot be accessed.

+## Questions and concerns:

+Contact me on Discord, karson#7362